-Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools
+Proxy v/s VPN – Know the Basic Differences Between These Two Security Tools

 Well, you’re not alone.
 Many of us think these two security tools are just two different names of the same thing, as both are useful to hide the actual IP address details and make your internet a safe place to be.
 But that’s not the only thing these two cyber security tools do.

-The more you will know about these two options, the better you’ll be able to understand that these two are poles apart.
+The more you know about these two options, the better you’ll be able to understand that these two are poles apart.
 Read this post to understand the proxy and VPN key differences better.

 Read also: